The ROWBERRY Family Gathering

 Friday 18th May evening:

-7.30pm Dinner at The Hundred House Hotel.
+7.30pm Supper at The Hundred House Hotel.

 This is open to non-residents of the hotel as well as to residents.